rivkxx/cyvernetic/README.md

 # cybernetic
-A bot made for nerds
+A bot made for nerds using discord api, this also includes yt and spotify API.
+Still in the making :D